JasmineElm/JasmineElm.github.io/_posts/2021-02-17-sudo_on_aws.md

 ---

 While following the [Linux Upskill challenge](https://github.com/snori74/linuxupskillchallenge/), I came across some unexpected behaviour:  issuing `sudo <command>` didn't prompt me for a password.
 No problem I thought; I simply need to set a password for my account.
-While I'm thinking of it, let's update the password for root too, after all our .
+While I'm thinking of it, let's update the password for root too, after all our ec2 instance [isn't using a firewall](https://github.com/snori74/linuxupskillchallenge/blob/master/00-AWS-Free-Tier.md) yet.

 ```bash
 su - root